dav-armour/travel-n-move-react/README.md

 ### User stories

+#### Owner stories

+1. As a website owner I want the website so that prospects can contact me on the products I am selling

+2. As a website owner I want business logo, name and contact number to appear at the top of the page

+3. As a website owner I want the inquired information to be saved in the database and emailed to myself as a notification on new enquiry

+4. As a website owner I want thumbnails at the lower part of the webpage displaying special offers and promotions

+5. As a website owner I want clicking on those thumbnails should direct to a new page that has detail on the ad shown on the thumbnail

+6. As a website owner I want an admin login to view inquiries/quotes by date, edit and delete past inquiries/quotes, post ad banners

+7. As a website owner I want a quick summary on Holidays, Flights and Hotels broken down by their status

+#### User stories

 1. As a user I want a website where I can find more information on locations and tours my business is offering

-2. As a website owner I want the website so that prospects can contact me on the products I am selling
+2. As a user I want to inquire on Flights

-3. As a website owner I want business logo, name and contact number to appear at the top of the page
+3. As a user I want to inquire on Hotels

-4. As a user I want to inquire on Flights
+4. As a user I want to inquire on Holidays

-5. As a user I want to inquire on Hotels
+5. As a user I want to see all the tours that are on offer/promotion

-6. As a user I want to inquire on Holidays
+6. As a user I want to contact the business on my feedbacks and general enquiries

-7. As a website owner I want the inquired information to be saved in the database and emailed to him
+7. As a user I want a confirmation email after I submit a request and feedback to make sure the business received by request

-8. As a website owner I want thumbnails at the lower part of the webpage displaying special offers and promotions

-9. As a website owner I want clicking on those thumbnails should direct to a new page that has detail on the ad shown on the thumbnail

-10. As a website owner I want an admin login to view inquiries/quotes by date, edit and delete past inquiries/quotes, post ad banners

 ### Project plan and timeline